- Existence: 1715 - 1772

 Scope and Content note This collection is comprised of the single volume commonplace book of Samuel Garrigues and includes extracts of minutes by Thomas Brown, Quaker testimonies, memorandum of Thomas Brown's last illness, and an Account of Ann Parrish.
 The volume also contains copies of letters written by: Samuel Fothergill, Frances Dodshon, Thomas Lloyd, and Samuel Neale.

 Scope and Content note This collection is comprised of the single volume commonplace book of Rebecca Jones.
 The volume includes extracts from H.F.'s manuscript, Samuel Fothergill's remarks upon Cornelius Cayley's application to Friends of Leed's Meeting, the manuscript found among the papers of Thomas Wilson, a sermon preached by Luke Cock at York, the Vision of William Bayley, and the Quaker testimonies of Samuel Fothergill and Rachel Wilson.
 The volume also includes copied letters to Friends of the Women's Meeting in Dublin, and a letter to Catherine Payton.

-Scope and Contents Included are letters of Friends unsigned, unattributed and/or undated.
+Overview Included are letters of Friends unsigned, unattributed, and/or undated.
 In addition, there is a memorial to Samuel Fothergill; a letter to Phin, possibly Phineas Garrett, and two poems, one to the memory of a Richard Jordan (written in the 19th century), the other to the memory of Tacy Bates (written in the 19th century).